fpgaprince/rtd/docs/source/advance.rst

     remember to syncrhonize reset signals to clock domain it is being used! double flopping is sufficient, slow changing signal.

+    bus coherency. means bits arrive at the same time. it should just be.. data coherency.. you dont want 1101 to arrive as 1001. this is bits of the bus need to arrive together, at the same time. ensuring parallel data arriving in timely manner. could be counter value, system state.. effects solution..

+            capturing bus when bus is known to be stable.. ie using valid signals.. handshaking.. source is slow.. then data can appear at fast registers, clk'd by faster clk.. but controlled by enable CE.
+                CE is a result of leading edge detect of of slow clock SYNCHRONIZED to the new clock domain.
+                3 FFs. the last FF is used as a leading edge detect. the leading edge result/pulse is used as CE into fast FF to register slow data.s

+            allowing only one bit to change at a time, gray code.. pointers, counters..

+            using a clock crossing FIFO, ie. async FIFO. again with handshaking or... not? if data rates are known and depth is good.

 Clocking
 =======================